NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 ## Qualify CPU Workloads for GPU Acceleration

-The qualification tool is run on a Dataproc cluster that has applications that have already run.
+The [qualification tool](https://nvidia.github.io/spark-rapids/docs/spark-qualification-tool.html) is launched on a Dataproc cluster that has applications that have already run.
 The tool will output the applications recommended for acceleration along with estimated speed-up and cost saving metrics.
 Additionally, it will provide information on how to launch a GPU- accelerated cluster to take advantage of the speed-up and cost savings.

 Usage: `spark_rapids_dataproc qualification --cluster <cluster-name> --region <region>`

+Help (to see all options available): `spark_rapids_dataproc qualification --help`

 Example output:
 ```bash